learn-co-curriculum/sinatra-activerecord-associations-join-tables/README.md

 <a href='https://learn.co/lessons/sinatra-activerecord-associations-readme' data-visibility='hidden'>View this lesson on Learn.co</a>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-activerecord-associations-join-tables' title='Sinatra ActiveRecord Associations: Join Tables'>Sinatra ActiveRecord Associations: Join Tables</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-activerecord-associations-join-tables'>ActiveRecord Associations: Join Tables</a> on Learn.co and start learning to code for free.</p>